isaackim0537/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

->> Python 3, because you recommended it.
+>> Python 3, because you recommended it, and I guess for future use it is better to learn the new than the old.

 ### Q2.
 Which Python Version Installed